FACEPrep-ProGrad/lab-html-css-prograd-sprints/README.md

 ## Instructions
 The starter-code contains all the files, images, and text content needed to create the calendar.
 The text is in the index.html, and a css file is created in style.css.
 Font to be used should be Nunito Sans.
 Remember to follow the best practices.

-### Progression 1: Create the basic layout
+### Progression 1: Flex

+Create the basic template using flex layout.

+### Progression 2: Grid
-Use the background image to create the atmosphere.
+Use grid to create the inner blocks.
+Refer the expected output for reference.

 ## Expected Output
 Here is a screenshot of the expected output.